 Improve Your On-Site Conversion Rate

 When a visitor is on your eCommerce site, you have the most leverage to take steps to get them to buy from you.
-You can increase the conversion rate in your eCommerce store with everything from technical zing to marketing zip.
+Starting with your landing page, you can increase the conversion rate in your eCommerce store with everything from technical zing to marketing zip.
 Here are 12 more ways to turn casual visitors into loyal customers.

 3. Decrease loading time